About the Wessex CLT Project

 In 2011 the CLT Project was funded by Devon County Council to include Devon within its remit.
 This became the Wessex CLT Project which now provides comprehensive support to CLTs at various stages of development throughout the three counties – see map on projects page.
 The Wessex CLT Project is now financially self-sustaining.

-- Over the past few years, Wessex-supported CLTs have won a number of rural housing awards from Devon Communities Together (formerly the Community Council): Christow CLT, Corry Valley CLT, Upper Culm CLT, Bradworthy CLT and Cheriton Bishop CLT.
+- Over the past few years, Wessex-supported CLTs have won a number of rural housing awards from Devon Communities Together (formerly the Community Council): Christow CLT, Corry Valley CLT, Upper Culm CLT, Bradworthy CLT, Chagford CT and Cheriton Bishop CLT.

 - In May 2012, the National CLT Network Conference recognised the Wessex CLT Project for "Exceptional support for the sector: For those who have shown exceptional readiness to support and promote the CLT movement.
 They have made great efforts to pioneer new solutions and to address the barriers experienced by CLTs, helping the movement to grow and flourish."